-On a rare Friday night game in Alex G. Spanos Stadium, Cal Poly took its first victory of the season, 44-15, over Brown University.
+On a rare Friday night game inside Alex G. Spanos Stadium, Cal Poly earned its first victory of the season, 44-15, over Brown University.
 Last year, Cal Poly’s only win of the season did not come until November.
-This year, the Mustangs earned their first win just three games in.
+This year, the Mustangs’ first win came just three games in.

 “We definitely needed to start this year off right,” senior quarterback Khaleel Jenkins said.
 “The first two losses kind of hurt and we were hungry to get one tonight, so it was nice to come out on top.”